Inazuma Eleven 2

-is a 2009 role-playing and sports video game for the Nintendo DS by Level-5.
-It was released on 1 October 2009, in Japan, and was released on 16 March 2012, in Europe.
-It's the sequel to Inazuma Eleven.
+is a 2009 role-playing sports video game developed and published by Level-5 for the Nintendo DS.
+It was released in Japan on October 1, 2009 and in Europe on March 16, 2012 by Nintendo.
+It is the sequel to Inazuma Eleven.
 There are two versions of the game, Firestorm (Fire in the Japanese version) and Blizzard.

-Both versions of this game were included in an updated re-release compilation titled Inazuma Eleven 1-2-3: Endo Mamoru's Legend for the Nintendo 3DS, released on 27 December 2012, in Japan.
-A direct sequel to the game titled Inazuma Eleven 3 has been released in Japan for the Nintendo DS.
-A manga based on the game began serialization in CoroCoro Comic, while an anime TV season based on the game, produced by OLM, started airing on 8 April 2009.
+Both versions of this game were included in an updated re-release compilation titled Inazuma Eleven 1-2-3: Endou Mamoru's Legend for the Nintendo 3DS, released on December 27, 2012, in Japan.
+A direct sequel to the game titled Inazuma Eleven 3 was released in Japan for the Nintendo DS in 2010.
+A manga based on the game began serialization in CoroCoro Comic, while an anime TV season based on the game, produced by OLM, started airing on April 8, 2009.

 Plot

 The main character, Mark Evans (円堂 守 Endō Mamoru), is a very talented goalkeeper.
 He plays for his high school's soccer team called Raimon Junior High, which has just won the Football Frontier.
 One day, the aliens from Alius Academy, a mysterious school that trains its students into making soccer a tool to destroy other schools, approach and wreck Raimon Junior High, sending the Raimon Eleven into a journey to stop the aliens, the soccer team named Gemini Storm, with Raimon Eleven's last gift, the van called the Inazuma Caravan.
 The heroes have to travel around Japan, recruit new players, seek the secret behind the Alius Academy and save Japan from being destroyed.